 The perks of having a capsule coffee machine like Nespresso® or Lavazza® are endless.
 You get to enjoy varieties of coffee, tea, and hot chocolate, all in the convenience of a capsule.
-These drinks, however, leave residue in your machine, but some drinks are worse than others.
-Here is the beverages that leave the worst residue in capsule coffee machines.
+These drinks, however, leave residue in your capsule coffee machine, but some drinks are worse than others.
+Here is the beverages that leave the worst residue in your capsule coffee machine.
 But don’t you worry, we will also guide you in how to remove these nasty residues.

 The arrival of capsule drinks like flavoured coffee and hot chocolate was warmly welcomed by the capsule coffee machine community.
 Drinks like these are great and make having a capsule machine more worthwhile.